-The first year of the A level course will be taught concurrently with the AS course and covers organic chemistry, such as the alkanes, alkenes, alcohols and haloalkanes and organic synthesis reactions.
-And, the Inorganic/physical chemistry: covering topics including moles, bonding and structure, redox reactions and acids and bases, energy changes, reversible reactions and equilibria, and rates of reaction.
+The first year of the A level course will cover organic chemistry, including alkanes, alkenes, alcohols, haloalkanes and organic synthesis reactions, the inorganic/physical chemistry including moles, bonding and structure, redox reactions, energy changes, reversible reactions and equilibria.

 GCSE grades 6-6 in combined science or a 6 in chemistry (if studied as a separate science) and 6 in maths.